VGJohn/totoro/README.md

 	- This is the list of endpoints for the API version definition.
 Each of the endpoints that you define will create a corresponding route in the router.

  - `implementation` (required)
 	- This points to a function which will be invoked when the endpoint is called.
-The function must accept three parameters; apiVersion, req, res, next e.g. `function(req, res, next) { <endpoint implementation> }` This is based on the [express](https://expressjs.com/en/guide/routing.html) functions `get`, `post`, `delete` and `put` each of which require `req`, `res` and `next` parameters.
+The function must accept four(4) parameters; apiVersion, req, res, next e.g. `function(apiVersion, req, res, next) { <endpoint implementation> }` This is based on the [express](https://expressjs.com/en/guide/routing.html) functions `get`, `post`, `delete` and `put` each of which require `req`, `res` and `next` parameters.
+	- `apiVersion`
+		    - This is the API version of the endpoint being called.
+In the above example, it would be `v1` and `v2` respectively.
+This can be used in your endpoint implementation function to decide which version of the endpoint is being called.
+If you choose to reuse the same implementation function across multiple versions but want to make a minor change for one specific version of the endpoint then this will help avoid the need to create another implementation function.
 	    - `req`
 		    - This is the [express](https://expressjs.com/en/guide/routing.html) router parameter which holds all the request data when the endpoint is called.
 	    - `res`
 		    - This is the [express](https://expressjs.com/en/guide/routing.html) router parameter used to send a response when the endpoint is called.
 	    - `next`
 		    - This is the [express](https://expressjs.com/en/guide/routing.html) router parameter used to pass control to the next handler when the endpoint is called.
-        - `req.apiVersion`
-		    - This is the API version of the endpoint being called.
-In the above example, it would be `v1` and `v2` respectively.
-This can be used in your endpoint implementation function to decide which version of the endpoint is being called.
-If you choose to reuse the same implementation function across multiple versions but want to make a minor change for one specific version of the endpoint then this will help avoid the need to create another implementation function.

 ----------
 If you have any suggestions or encounter any problems using this module then feel free to open an issue on [GitHub](https://github.com/VGJohn/totoro).